qwertie/learn-react/docs/tutorial-4.md

 ### Interfaces ###

 Interfaces are a way of describing "shapes" of objects.
-Interfaces in TypeScript work like interfaces in the Go programming language, not like interfaces in Java and C# - and that's a good thing.
 Here's an example:

 ~~~ts
 interface IBox {